submissions are open from February 22nd - March 10th.

 Can I submit if I have been published in a previous issue?

-In an effort to share as many voices and new work as possible, please do not submit if your work was published in issue 4.
-Contributors from issues 01 - 3 are welcome to submit.
+In an effort to share as many voices and new work as possible, please do not submit if your work was published in issue 5.
+Contributors from issues 01 - 4 are welcome to submit, but new voices may be prioritised.

 What happens if my work is accepted?